jrawbits/VE-Installer/ReadMe.md

 The "runtime" directory in your install output directory is a ready-to-run installation of VisionEval.
 Just change to the runtime directory and run the `VisionEval.bat` (or `VisionEval.sh`) start scripts.
 Do that every time you want to start VisionEval.
 Make a shortcut if you prefer.

 The startup is very fast on Windows, but on other systems where you do a "source" installation, it can take a long time (though typically under an hour) to build a native `ve-lib` the first time you run it.
-Startup will subsequently as fast (or faster) than on Windows.
+Startup will subsequently be as fast (or faster) than on Windows.

 The self-contained VisionEval installation that results from this builder (and is included in the installers) includes `VisionEval.Rproj` which a runtime user can double-click to interact with the end-user VisionEval environment using [RStudio][getRstudio].
 You should run the batch file (or shell script) one time to set everything up before going to work in RStudio.
 Once the basic installation is complete, just open the `.Rproj` file.